workshopper/how-to-markdown/exercises/headings/en.md

 It's important to categorize information.
-That's when headings is come to help us.
+That's when headings come to help us.

 If you need to add a heading just type a `#` sign.
 The amount of `#` is a level of heading.
 For example: